ClassiCube/ClassiCube/readme.md

 * Press escape or click "Back to game" to return to the game.

 Some points to note:
-* If the server has disabled hacks, some key combinations such as fly, speed etc will not do anything.
+* If the server has disabled hacks, key combinations such as fly and speed will not do anything.
 * Press F6 to change view distance.
-Limiting the number of visible chunks can improve performance.
+A smaller number of visible chunks can improve performance.
-* Press F7 to toggle VSync on or off.
-On minimises CPU usage, whereas off maximises chunk loading speed.
+* Press F7 to toggle VSync on (minimises CPU usage) or off (maximises chunk loading speed).

 #### Client commands
 * To see a list of all built in commands, type `/client commands`.